joshmalek/cookbook/README.md

 # cookbook
-App that parses a recipe page and extracts the ingredients and cooking instructions, cutting out the unnecessary backstory.
+App that parses a recipe webpage and extracts the ingredients and cooking instructions, cutting out the unnecessary backstory.
-Test 3